 Isabelle is an award-winning environmental writer and conservation photographer, passionate about environmental science, wildlife natural history and conservation, endangered species, marine mammals and ecosystems, and the changing relationships between people and their environments.
 Her work has appeared in National Geographic News, BBC Wildlife, Canadian Wildlife, New Scientist, and other publications.
 Isabelle has also produced videos for National Geographic and written and co-directed several films on British Columbia’s species at risk.
 Isabelle has led marine mammal photography workshops in Haida Gwaii, BC, and also enjoys teaching nature photography for children and youth in schools.

 Isabelle will share tips and help improve your skills to ensure that you get the very best from this trip.
 All levels of ability are welcome.

 Enjoy this gallery of Isabelle's images with us.

-Boomer Jerritt in late August, capture later sunrises and earlier sunsets, or even night photography at a reasonable hour, with all of the associated wildlife and landscape opportunities!
+Boomer Jerritt, capture later sunrises and earlier sunsets, or even night photography at a reasonable hour, with all of the associated wildlife and landscape opportunities!
 Boomer joined us in 2009 and again in 2016 while shooting iconic images for Destination BC and Tourism Vancouver Island.
 His first visit also provided the cover story images for Westworld Magazine, summer 2010.